On the algebraic and topological structure of the set of Tur\'an densities

 We know that $\Pi_{\fin}^{(2)}$ is closed under $\oplus_2$ by Theorem \ref{thm:local}, and $\Pi_{\infty}^{(2)}$ is closed under $\otimes_2$.
-Moreover $\mathbb{G}_r$ is dense in $\mathbb{R}$ for all $r \geq 3$ (Proposition \ref{prop:dense}), but I can not show that $\mathbb{G}_2$ is not dense without relying on the Erd\H os-Stone-Simonovits theorem.
+However, Proposition \ref{prop:ErdosStone} does not give a new proof of \eqref{eq:revisit}, as I can not show that $\mathbb{G}_2$ is not dense without relying on the Erd\H os-Stone-Simonovits theorem.
 Furthermore my proof that $(\Pi_{\infty}^{(2)}, \otimes_2)$ is a semigroup relies on the ability to compute $\lambda(G)$, where $G$ is any $2$-graph.
 It would be interesting to find a different proof of these two claims, and possibly find other sets of hypotheses which imply \eqref{eq:revisit}.